 How to make Halloween Stuffed Mushrooms

-- Preheat oven to 350 and line a baking sheet with foil.
-Grease a baking sheet with non stick cooking spray.
+- Preheat the oven to 350 and line a baking sheet with foil.
+Grease a baking sheet with nonstick cooking spray.
 Set aside.

 - Break off stems of mushrooms and save.

 - Add butter and garlic to a skillet.
 Dice mushroom stems and add to skillet.
 Cook over medium heat until mushrooms begin to soften.
-Add cream cheese, Parmesan cheese and spices and reduce heat to low.
-Continue to cook and mix until cheese is melted.
+Add cream cheese, Parmesan cheese, and spices, and reduce heat to low.
+Continue to cook and mix until the cheese is melted.

 - Cut crescent rolls into 1/8″ strips with a pizza cutter.

-- Bake for 14-16 minutes or until crescent begins to turn golden brown.
+- Bake for 14-16 minutes or until the crescent begins to turn golden brown.